Government banks in India 2024

 Government Banks in India

-You can apply for various loans, and credit cards, and open fixed deposits with such banks.
+You can apply for various loans, credit cards, and open fixed deposits with such banks.
 You can also earn interest on funds parked in your savings bank accounts.

 Also Read: Types of Bank Accounts